Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    * - Name of the field / button
      - Description
-   * - Output directory
-     - Path to the directory into which the processing result will be loaded.
    * - Additional sources of images
      - Drop-down list with additional satellite imagery providers.
    * - "Add" button